Frequently Asked Question

 You must consciously make the brain think about it and change it.

-During my training years, if I was corrected on something I tried to make it my goal, never to be corrected on that, again.
+When training, if I was corrected I tried to make it my goal never to be corrected on that, again.

 Due to the fast paced world that we live in, we can have photos sent around the world in minutes on Face book.